Sunday, May 17, 2009

 "You thought you could escape me?"
 DaChase asked between the body blows he was delivering, ripping Wake's flesh.
 Simona was in the corner of the tent that had been erected around the tree Wake was tied to, laughing.

 "You should have killed me when you had the chance!
-I will be collecting the boy shortly as well and you will be made an example of so that he knows not betray me again!"
+I will be collecting the boy shortly as well and you will be made an example of so that he knows not to betray me again!"

 DaChase leaned in closer to Wake's left ear, speaking softly.